abeldesta/AirBnB-EDA/README.md

 * **Signifance level** = 0.05
 * **P Value** = 0.0000

-We reject the null hypothesis, Manhattan, NY mean price is more expenvsive is more expensive than Centro, Madrid.
+We reject the null hypothesis, Manhattan's mean price is more expenvsive than Centro, Madrid.